keymanapp/keyboards/experimental/r/remington_gail/README.md

 Description
 -----------

 This keyboard is an implementation of the Remington-GAIL typewriter layout for Hindi.
 Specifically, it is based on and mimics the implementation by Webduniya for Hindi Indic Input 3.
+However, it also makes heavy use or RALT/AltGr for numerous keys.

 This keyboard is considered experimental until it has been sufficiently tested.